Scrydon

 App pods CrashLoopBackOff with ECONNREFUSED or SSL required — DSN host/port wrong, TLS mandatory but sslmode missing, or network policy blocks egress to the DB. kubectl logs the pod, check the DSN value with the kubectl exec command under Verification.

 Migrations hang — the wait-for-db init container is skipped, so the Job goes straight to migrating.
 If it hangs, the DSN is wrong or the role lacks CREATE privileges.
-Inspect kubectl logs job/auth-migration-<rev>.
+Inspect kubectl logs job/auth-bootstrap-<rev> on install or kubectl logs job/auth-migration-<rev> on upgrade.

 Dapr workflow state table not found — the Dapr Workflows component auto-creates its schema on first start.
 If you are replacing the bundled DB with an existing managed DB that was used elsewhere, ensure the tablePrefix values (dapr_workflow_state, analytics_dapr_workflow_state) do not collide.